auriou/DataBusinessService/README.md

 # DataBusinessService
-Bestpractice for DAO - DAL - BLL
+Bestpractice for DAL and BLL